 Life cycle and systems theories provide an opportunity for the class members to reflect on their own experiences in ministry to the present and to consider the implications of these theories and their own theological understanding of God's call upon them for leadership in the military environment.

-T. Smith
+3 credit hours T. Smith